-The best way to learn Physics is to ask questions.
+There are many ways to learn Physics.
+You can read a book, watch a video or attend a class with a good teacher.
+No matter what you do, a good way to learn Physics is to ask questions.
 And, then look for the answer.
 Then, check if your answer makes sense.
 If not, ask another question.
-Do this repeatedly and you’d have learned some Physics.
+If follow this process repeatedly then you’d have learned some Physics.

 There is wind blowing outside.
 What makes the air move?
 Who pushes it?